RalphRSmith/RalphRSmith/README.md

 ### About Me:

-Currently 💻 Full Stack Software Engineer, currently working at a pre-seed life sciences company.
+Currently 💻 Full Stack Software Engineer, currently working at a life sciences company.

 <br>